AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 They do not take into account damage from effects and, if bonuses are not known, guesses are based on averages for the item kind in question.
-The displayed figures are rounded, but the game internally keeps track of minute fractions of HP for all actors and in all calculcations.
+The displayed figures are rounded, but the game internally keeps track of minute fractions of HP for all actors in all calculcations.

 The combat stress drains Calm, gradually limiting viewing radius and, if Calm reaches zero and the actor is sufficiently impressed by his foes,